Codecademy/docs/content/plotly/concepts/express/terms/scatter/scatter.md

 ---
 Title: '.scatter()'
-Description: Creates a scatter plot by plotting markers on the plane
+Description: 'Creates a scatter plot, which displays data points based on their values on the x and y axes.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'